 Here’s a direct comparison:

-This comparison shows how each peptide plays a unique role in research:
+This comparison highlights how each peptide plays a distinct role in research:

 - P-21 → long-term memory and synaptic repair.

-- Semax → sharper focus and brain resilience.
+- Semax → improved focus and cognitive resilience.

-- Selank → stress relief and balanced cognition.
+- Selank → stress regulation and balanced cognition.

 Taken together, these differences illustrate how cognitive peptides may open multiple paths of exploration, from memory enhancement to stress regulation, as the field advances.